rajveer43/docker-ecommerce/README.md

 development and its deployment in production.
 It has a wider scope of benefits for both Developers and System Administrators by allowing Developers to write code without having to worry about the system, that it will ultimately be running on.
-Also, it potentially reduces the number of systems and offers flexibility for the operations staff.
-This paper discusses the basics of Docker containers as well as related work that is being carried out in this area.
-Further, the paper includes key use cases along with the benefits and challenges involved in its usage*
+Also, it potentially reduces the number of systems and offers flexibility for the operations staff.*

 ## **Micro services Architecture**